 Monitoring using WSO2 metrics: WSO2 API Manager is shipped with JVM Metrics, which allows you to monitor statistics of your server using Java Metrics.
 For instructions on setting up and using Carbon metrics for monitoring, see Using WSO2 Metrics in the WSO2 Administration Guide.

-JMX-based monitoring: For information on monitoring your server using JMX, see JMX-based monitoring in the WSO2 Administration Guide.
+JMX-based monitoring: For information on monitoring your server using JMX, see JMX Monitoring in the WSO2 Administration Guide.